anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 ~~~~~~~~

 ## DoC over ACE-OSCORE
-Using ACE, we need an OAuth context to authenticate the server in addition to the “objectsecurity”
+Using ACE, we require an OAuth context to authenticate the server in addition to the
-key.
-We propose three keys “oauth-aud” for the audience, “oauth-scope” for the OAuth
+“objectsecurity” key.
+We propose three keys “oauth-aud” for the audience, “oauth-scope” for the
-scope, and “auth-as” for the authentiation server. “oauth-aud” should be the valid domain name of
+OAuth scope, and “auth-as” for the authentication server. “oauth-aud” should be the valid domain
-the DoC server, “oauth-scope” a list of identifiers for the scope, and “oauth-as” a valid URI or
+name of the DoC server, “oauth-scope” a list of identifiers for the scope, and “oauth-as” a valid
-CRI.
+URI or CRI.

 TBD: should oauth-scope be expressed at all?

 Since authentication is done over OAuth and not CA-style, the “authenticator-domain-name” is not
 needed.
-There might be merrit, however, to use it instead of the “auth-aud” SvcParamKey.
+There might be merit, however, to use it instead of the “oauth-aud” SvcParamKey.

 See this example for the possible values of a DNR option: